Skip to main content

 12. How can I contribute to the Core community?

-To report a scam/rug pull you can provide a detailed report on our Discord channel.
+To report a scam/rug pull, you can provide a detailed report on our Discord channel.